moia-oss/aws-cfg-generator/README.md

 OPTIONAL

---color="00ff7f"                    The hexcode color that should be set for each profile --use-role-name-in-profile=false    Append the role name to the profile name
+--color="00ff7f"                    The hexcode color that should be set for each profile --prd-color="ff0000"                The hexcode color that should be set for each profile which name ends in 'prd' or 'global'
+--use-role-name-in-profile=false    Append the role name to the profile name
 ```